bartongroup/RATS/README.md

 `install.packages("<path/to/downloaded/package>", repos = NULL, type="source")`

-Eventually, we aim to make `rats` available through **Bioconductor** as well.

 ### Differential Transcript Usage

-A typical command to call DTU looks like this:
+A typical command to call DTU given a Sleuth object looks like this:

 `results <- call_DTU(annot = my_identifiers_table, slo = my_sleuth_object,  name_A = "Condition-1", name_B = "Condition-2")`

 Mandatory parameters:

-* a data frame matching unique transcript identifiers to gene identifiers
+* a dataframe matching unique transcript identifiers to gene identifiers
 * a sleuth object
 * the names of two conditions recorded in the sleuth object

-`rats` also accepts data input in **generic format** that does not depend on Sleuth.
-A function for creating the IDs table from a GTF file is also provided.
-Please consult the vignette for syntax and formats specifications.
+`rats` also accepts data input in **generic formats** independ of Sleuth.
+Please consult the tutorial vignette for syntax and formats specifications.

-The output is a list containing two tables that list the final results as well as the intermediate calculations and decisions.
+The output is a list containing (among other items) two tables that list the final results as well as the intermediate calculations and decisions.
 For details on the parameters, input and output, please refer to the tutorial vignette.

+***

 ## Contact information